TUT-ASI/leon3-grlib-gpl-mirror/designs/leon3-terasic-de4/README.txt

   that includes the GRETH_GBIT core.
 * The Level-2 cache can be enabled in the design.
 This requires a GRLIB release that includes the Level-2 cache.
+* DDR2 RAM must have a CAS Latency (CL) of at least 5.
+* Due to shortcomings of the Quartus software, version 15.0.0 of the Altera Quartus suite should be used to synthesize the DDR controller

 Design details
 --------------